suborbital/docs/website/docs/quickstart.md

 ## Create a tenant (user)

 Suborbital lets an application's users create their own secure, sandboxed plugins, carefully isolated from the core of the system and one another.
 For this reason, we will create a new tenant, which is a user account with its own plugins inside Suborbital.
 Our application will then connect the tenant with one of its own internally-maintained users.

-To create a tenant, we'll make an `HTTP POST` call:
+Typically, you'll want to use your system's unique ID for the user as the name of the tenant.

 <Tabs groupId="tenant-creation">